 Prerequisite: Data Structures OR CS-UY 2134 (Data Structures and Algorithms) OR ICS with Instructor Permission.
-This course satisfies: CS Electives.

-CSCI-SHU 235 Information Visualization
+Information Visualization

 Information visualization is the graphical representation of data to aid understanding, and is the key to analyzing massive amounts of data for fields such as science, engineering, medicine, and the humanities.
 This is an introductory undergraduate course on Information Visualization based on a modern and cohesive view of the area.
 Topics include techniques such as visual design principles, layout algorithms, and interactions as well as their applications of representing various types of data such as networks and documents.
 Overviews and examples from state-of-the-art research will be provided.
 The course is designed as a first course in information visualization for students both intending to specialize in visualization as well as students who are interested in understanding and applying visualization principles and existing techniques.

 This course satisfies: CS Electives, Data Science Data Analysis Required.

-CSCI-SHU 304 Network Security
+Network Security